cockroachdb/docs/v19.1/transactions.md

 3. The statements in the transaction are executed.

-4. If a statement returns a retryable error (identified via the `40001` error code or `"retry transaction"` string at the start of the error message), you can issue the [`ROLLBACK TO SAVEPOINT`](rollback-transaction.html) statement to restart the transaction.
+4. If a statement returns a retry error (identified via the `40001` error code or `"retry transaction"` string at the start of the error message), you can issue the [`ROLLBACK TO SAVEPOINT`](rollback-transaction.html) statement to restart the transaction.
 Alternately, the original [`SAVEPOINT`](savepoint.html) statement can be reissued to restart the transaction.

     You must now issue the statements in the transaction again.